 On the other hand, however, this country was regarded as a monotonous plain, flat and unremarkable.
 It could be dry for prolonged periods, which prompted questions about its usefulness.
-The visiting American novelist Mark Twain made the somewhat unflattering observation in the 1890s that Horsham sits on a plain which is as level as a floor'.
-The monotony could be disturbing, as James Smith's ponderings in the early 1900s attest:
+The visiting American novelist Mark Twain made the somewhat unflattering observation in the 1890s that Horsham sits on a plain which is as level as a floor'.362 The monotony could be disturbing, as James Smith's ponderings in the early 1900s attest:

-The far-spreading and monotonous dead level over which the eye travels in all directions fades away into a blue haze in the extreme distance, and this impresses upon the mind a weird and almost painful sense of illimitable space, inducing a peculiar mood of mind which is as difficult to express as to understand.
-360
+The far-spreading and monotonous dead level over which the eye travels in all directions fades away into a blue haze in the extreme distance, and this impresses upon the mind a weird and almost painful sense of illimitable space, inducing a peculiar mood of mind which is as difficult to express as to understand.363

 To others the Wimmera was feared and hostile.
 In hot dry summers it could be a harsh and disturbing place.
-In the 1880s there were few substantial trees in many parts.
-361 One journalist lamented: 'A district which has been rainless for a year or two years is a pitiful spectacle of desolation.
-The grass disappears; the wind carries with it whirling columns of dust; the trees of the dreary plain become more sombre and mournful than ever ...'
-362
+In the 1880s there were few substantial trees in many parts.364 One journalist lamented: 'A district which has been rainless for a year or two years is a pitiful spectacle of desolation.
+The grass disappears; the wind carries with it whirling columns of dust; the trees of the dreary plain become more sombre and mournful than ever ...'365

 Yet the natural ebb and flow of water also plays its part in the drama of the landscape.
 There are seasonal streams and billabongs across the Wimmera plains.
 To early observers like Major Mitchell, the sight of a well-watered Wimmera landscape was pleasing and reassuring in 1836.
+Unfortunately, 1836 was a very wet year for the district.